 You’ll get the benefits of the antioxidants in the juice, but you’ll also get protein to help slow down the absorption of the natural sugars.

-2. Improper fasting
+2. Improper Fasting

-Fasting is not for everyone.
 If you’re on a juice cleanse for the purpose of fasting, be mindful of your body’s unique stress response and reactions to energy restriction.
 Moreover, fasting with juice may not be the best way for some people to fast.

 If you experience blood sugar swings and low mood, consider other methods of fasting that don’t involve juice.
 Or, you may not want to fast at all when doing a juice cleanse.

-Instead, drink your juices with a balanced meal.
 You don’t have to go 100% juice and no food.
 You can likely still get health benefits from eating a clean diet and adding in fresh vegetable juices (see my healthy grocery list if you need more ideas on what to eat).

 Bacteria and pathogens are a risk when consuming unpasteurized raw juice.